Dr Helen Charman, Clare

 Biographical Information

-I am a Fellow and Assistant College Lecturer in English at Clare College.
-Before joining Clare, I spent three years as a Teaching Fellow in English Studies at Durham University, and I have taught both English and Creative Writing at Glasgow University, Glasgow School of Art, Anglia Ruskin University and Camberwell College of Arts.
-I completed my BA and MPhil degrees at Emmanuel College, and my PhD at Trinity Hall.
+I am a Fellow, College Teaching Officer and Director of Studies in English at Clare College.
+Before joining Clare, I spent three years as a Teaching Fellow in English Studies at Durham University, and I have taught both English and Creative Writing at Anglia Ruskin University, Camberwell College of Arts, the University of Glasgow, where I remain an Affiliate in the School of Critical Studies, and at Glasgow School of Art, where I am an external doctoral supervisor.
+I completed my BA and MPhil degrees at Emmanuel College, and my AHRC-funded PhD at Trinity Hall.

 Research Interests